coko7/advent-of-time/README.md

 The webapp relies on the [rtfw-http-rs](https://github.com/RTFW-rs/rtfw-http-rs) HTTP server.

+A live version of this webapp can be found at [aot.coko7.fr](https://aot.coko7.fr)

 ## Configuration

 Use [config.toml](./config.toml) to configure things like the hostname, OAuth2, etc.